-Putting together a crust made from graham crackers is not hard at all—and it comes together quickly.
+Putting together a graham cracker crust is not hard at all—and it comes together quickly.
 Use this recipe to make cream pies, key lime pie, cheesecake, or any other pie that could use a graham cracker crust!

-Emma Christensen is the managing editor for Simply Recipes, as well as a food writer and homebrewing expert.
+Emma Christensen is the Editor-in-Chief of Simply Recipes, and has over 10 years of experience creating food and content for web and print.
 She was formerly the recipe editor for The Kitchn and is the author of three books on home-brewing, True Brews, Brew Better Beer, and Modern Cider.
 Emma is a graduate of The Cambridge School for Culinary Arts and Bryn Mawr College.
 She lives in San Jose, California.